-This is great because managers can always be working on improvement within the company and staff.
+This is great because managers can always be working on improvements within the company and staff.
 They can make corrections as needed and not worry about it being too much instruction or control.

-True Story: A pet sitter I interviewed mentioned that her IC went on a consultation with wet hair.
+True Story: A pet sitter I interviewed mentioned that her IC went on consultations with wet hair.
 The business owner felt helpless but couldn’t coach them on how to dress.